 From “juice bars” to yoga-centric parties, sober events are trending as go-to activities to spend your weekend wisely while enjoying the comforts of your bed at night.
 In Chicago, Justin Henderson created sober event company Bender after noticing fewer people were purchasing alcohol at his events.
 He switched his business model to include rooftop yoga pool parties and midnight silent disco, and the events were a hit.

 “I’m just one part of a much, much bigger movement that’s happening,” said Henderson to The Denver Post.
 “It’s not so much about whether alcohol is there or not … people are just looking for ways to connect around things that they value and are passionate about.”

 Need Addiction Treatment?
 Come to Pathway to Hope

 As more millennials live sober, people struggling with addiction are also seeing the benefits of living in recovery.
 Life after treatment can be just as energetic and full of new experiences than drugs and alcohol could ever give—and even better, people will remember what they did and who they met while sober.

 If you or a loved one is struggling with substance, try entertaining the idea of living sober and how much more enriching your life could be.
 Pathway to Hope can help you begin your journey toward recovery, providing you the tools to begin a new life.
-Feel free to call our 24-hour helpline at (844) 557-8575 and one of our addiction specialists will answer any questions you may have.
+Feel free to call our 24-hour helpline at (844) 557-8575 or contact us online and one of our addiction specialists will answer any questions you may have.
 Start your recovery today!